 Upload Settings page, you can edit this default name, and define which upload parameters should be applied in this preset.
 The interface allows you to create presets, list them, edit existing presets and delete unused presets.

-In addition, you can apply any of Cloudinary's image manipulations as part of the upload preset.
+In addition, you can apply any of Cloudinary’s image transformations as part of the upload preset.
 The

-Edit Transformation dialog, shown below, allows you to interactively define an image manipulation which should be performed immediately after an image is uploaded.
+Edit Transformation dialog, shown below, allows you to interactively define an image transformation which should be performed immediately after an image is uploaded.

 For example, you can easily define that after an image is uploaded, Cloudinary should generate a thumbnail, modify image dimensions, rotate the image or create rounded corners.
 All of these are applied automatically, and the user’s uploaded image is already modified before it is saved to cloud storage.